 I am a researcher in computer science, specialized in 3D computer graphics.
-I am currently Director of Research, 3D & Immersive at Adobe.
+I am currently a Lab Director and Principal Research Scientist at Adobe Research.
 I was previously the founder and head of the

 Computer Graphics Group at Telecom Paris and chief scientist at Allegorithmic.
 I am currently on leave from my professorship at Telecom Paris.
 I am also professor at Ecole Polytechnique.

 Since 2021: Director of Adobe Research Paris

 Since 2017: Professor (part-time) in Computer Science, Ecole Polytechnique, Institut Polytechnique de Paris, France